sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

     #endif
     ```

     c.
 In the ctor and dtor of "AppDelegate".
-Add redirect the STDOUT to a file since Facebook SDK don’t offer any logging APIs.
+Add redirect the STDOUT to a file since Facebook SDK don't offer any logging APIs.

     ```cpp
     AppDelegate::AppDelegate()